FREQUENTLY ASKED QUESTIONS

 WHAT HAPPENS IF I HAVE TO CANCEL?

 Please remember to cancel or reschedule at least 24 hours in advance.
-Canceled and rescheduled sessions will be subject to a full charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
+Canceled and rescheduled sessions will be subject to a full charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE (your credit card on file will be used for cancellations/no-shows).
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.

 WHAT ARE YOUR FEES?